Skip to Content

 Not Sure Yet?
 Try a Sample - DTF Printing

-At Garment Printing, we understand that choosing the right print method can be tricky—especially when you haven’t seen the final result.
-With DTF (Direct to Film) printing, you get bold, vibrant colours and incredible detail on almost any fabric.
+At Garment Printing, we understand that choosing between screen printed transfers vs DTF can be tricky especially when you haven’t seen the final result.
+With our direct to film printers, you get bold, vibrant colours and incredible detail on almost any fabric.
 It’s ideal for full-colour designs, logos, and artwork with gradients or fine lines.

 No more guesswork.
 Just real results, upfront.
 Try a sample first and move ahead with total peace of mind.